nagasudhirpulla/dotnet_core_arch_notes/spawn_interprocess_child_process.md

 }
 ```

-* In this example we will spawn a python child process and get bulk data through its output stream till it exits.
+* In this example we will create a python child process and get bulk data through its output stream till it exits.
 This scenario is applicable for one time child process spawning and getting bulk data from it.
 ```cs
 using System;
 using System.Collections.Generic;